 - Pants or skirts?

 - Mixing prints and patterns or monochromatic?

 - What colors show up over and again?

 You’ll quickly discover there is a thread of commonality within the looks you keep.

-Having clarity around your preferences is the first step in understanding your style and making better choices going forward.
+Having clarity around your preferences is the first step in understanding your style and making better choices in the future.

 Once your board is together, use it as a guide while shopping.
-Before you make a purchase, ask yourself if that piece will help you create the look you are going for.
+Before you purchase, ask yourself if that piece will help you create the look you are going for.

-Armed with your Pinterest board, do a quick edit purging everything in your current wardrobe that doesn’t get you to your ultimate style goal.
+Armed with your Pinterest board, do a quick edit of everything in your current wardrobe that doesn’t get you to your ultimate style goal.

-Quite literally, stand in your closet with your Pinterest board open and see if your current wardrobe is a reflection of it.
+Quite literally, stand in your closet with your Pinterest board open and see if your current wardrobe reflects what you like.

 Don’t be discouraged if it doesn’t.
 That’s generally the takeaway.